wellcomecollection/github-deployments-buildkite-plugin/README.md

 ## Development

 The plugin is written in Typescript and compiled into binaries with https://github.com/vercel/pkg - when you push a tag, a GitHub action will create a release for you.

+## Secrets module

+The terraform module in `secrets` can be used to create the secrets that the plugin requires (for storing GitHub App config), and provides an output of an IAM policy document for accessing those secrets.